 Wills and legacies

 Over half of the population do not have a will and of those that do, over 20% of them have never reviewed it.
-Have you thought about your future and what will happen if the worst happens?
+Have you thought about your future?
+Now is the time to use your will power…

 Why make a will?